-23 It's telling that one of the co-authors of the Moline Article is pathologist Dr. Ronald Gordon, an individual who has served as a plaintiff's expert witness in asbestos and cosmetic talc litigation.
+21 It's telling that one of the co-authors of the Moline Article is pathologist Dr. Ronald Gordon, an individual who has served as a plaintiff's expert witness in asbestos and cosmetic talc litigation.
 Dr. Gordon was arrested in the early 1990s for conspiracy to commit bank fraud and money laundering, and he admitted to committing those crimes in the course of testifying as a cooperating witness against a co-defendant.
 Yet Dr. Gordon repeatedly provided false testimony concerning this incident, including falsely testifying that he had never been arrested; never falsified a document; and that he had only ever testified in court as an expert witness.

-- 119. The court stated its "concern is magnified considering the influence the article has had on cosmetic talc litigation nationwide."
-Ex.
-B, Bell Opinion at 17. - 120.
-The court pointed to the fact that "Dr. Moline gave testimony discussing her article in a California state court cosmetic talc trial" and that "plaintiff's counsel relied on Dr. Moline's article in his closing argument to connect cosmetic talc exposure to asbestos."
-Ex.
-B, Bell Opinion at 17. - 121.
-Part of the court's concern included that "other expert witnesses have begun relying on the article for the basis of their opinions."
+- begun relying on the article for the basis of their opinions."
 And the court even noted that "[w]hen entering bankruptcy because of cosmetic talc liabilities, one prominent cosmetic talc seller [i.e., LTL] specifically discussed the article's integral role in supporting the plaintiffs' claims."
 Ex.
-B, Bell Opinion at 18. - 122.
+B, Bell Opinion at 18. - 121.
 The court concluded: "In this case, a principal factual underpinning of the article is that in all thirty-three cases studied 'no identified source apart from the talcum powder' was identified.
 The absence of any specific information on the identities of the individuals studied precludes inquiry into the basis of the factual underpinning of no known exposure to asbestos other than talcum powder."
 Ex.
-B, Bell Opinion at 22. - 123.
-Lest there be any doubt about the brazenness of Dr. Moline's knowing or reckless disregard for the truth, at a public conference on September 17, 2022-just four days after the Bell court issued its decision confirming Ms. Bell's claims for compensation from other sources of asbestos exposure and Dr. Moline's knowledge of the same-Dr. Moline again asserted that, with respect to the cases in her Article, she was "unaware of any asbestos exposure apart from talc."
+B, Bell Opinion at 22. - 122.
+Lest there be any doubt about the brazenness of Dr. Moline's knowing or reckless disregard for the truth, at a public conference on September 17, 2022-

+just four days after the Bell court issued its decision confirming Ms. Bell's claims for compensation from other sources of asbestos exposure and Dr. Moline's knowledge of the same-Dr. Moline again asserted that, with respect to the cases in her Article, she was "unaware of any asbestos exposure apart from tale." - 123.
+In other words, even now and despite the Bell order, Dr. Moline refuses to acknowledge that the foundational premise of the Article has been proven false.

-- 124. In other words, even now and despite the Bell order, Dr. Moline refuses to acknowledge that the foundational premise of the Article has been proven false. - 125.
-What's more, although Ms. Bell's example was recently uncovered after extensive discovery efforts in North Carolina federal court, she is not the only individual in the Article with other asbestos exposures.
-The record demonstrates that additional individuals in the Article had alternative sources of asbestos exposures beyond alleged contamination in talc. - 126.
-What LTL and others have now found is that (1) there are several cases in the Article that can be matched back to specific litigation plaintiffs with documented alternative asbestos exposures, and (2) these alternative asbestos exposures were known to Dr. Moline, but not disclosed in her Article. - 127.
-Below are four additional examples where it appears that alternative sources of exposure were present and known to Dr. Moline at the time the Article was written:
+- 124. What's more, although Ms. Bell's example was uncovered after extensive discovery efforts in North Carolina federal court, she is not the only individual in the Article with other asbestos exposures.
+The record demonstrates that additional individuals in the Article had alternative sources of asbestos exposures beyond alleged contamination in talc. - 125.
+What LTL and others have now found is that (1) there are several cases in the Article that can be matched back to specific litigation plaintiffs with documented alternative asbestos exposures, and (2) these alternative asbestos exposures were known to Dr. Moline, but not disclosed in her Article. - 126.
+Below are additional examples where it appears that alternative sources of exposure were present and known to Dr. Moline at the time the Article was written: